Achieve an enhanced user experience with real-time payments hub monitoring

 From here, we created a holistic view of end-to-end services, monitoring success and failure metrics by brand and device (Mobile & desktop).

-Collectively, these new tools and data-driven analysis have enabled the smooth rollout of new features, including monitoring of calls to the new SCA stack and live monitoring of service.
+Collectively, these new AI and ML-enabled tools and data-driven analysis have enabled the smooth rollout of new features, including monitoring of calls to the new SCA stack and live monitoring of service.
 New routes to live process were also established, enabling live monitoring of online services in lower environments before deployment.

 Benefits to the bank